DominikAlberski/barek/README.md

 alcohol index view display
     basic info from alcohol model
-    details from proper kind model after click on button more... option of diplay: list, box
+    details from proper kind model after click on button more... option of display: list, box

 change alcohol index to show only curent user alcohols when user is sign in with option to see all alcohols